yongpeishi/ticket-viewer/frontend/README.md

 ## Setup

-To get an interactive development environment run:
+(Assumming you have leiningen installed) To get an interactive development environment run:

     lein figwheel